top of page

 Doing Focus Groups online

-We are all getting used to being online for everything these days.
-Many are returning to preferred face-to-face methods, but researching online remains the choice for some projects.
+We are all getting used to being online for everything these days, even if many are returning to preferred face-to-face methods.
+However researching online remains the choice for some projects.
 Having been asked for some advice, I decided to give it some thought.

 Why online?